miledkareh/Todo/README.md

 Upload it on any server Xampp, wamp, Mamp ...
 Import database todo.sql into your phpmyadmin
-Access Todo/API/.env and change the database connection
+Access Todo/API/.env and change the database connection Access app->vendor->laravel->lumen-framework->config: and change the "unix_socket" if you're using a server other than MAMP, the current one is for MAMP server.

 To run the application open localhost/Todo : a login page must appear / username: user | password: password.